 In the late 1950s, a Cleveland Institute of Art graduate named James Modarelli was in the midst of his tenure at the laboratory that would become the National Aeronautics and Space Administration (“NASA”) Glenn Research Center just outside of Cleveland, Ohio.
 At the time, the then-43 year old National Advisory Committee for Aeronautics was being spun into a new agency, the one that we now know as NASA, and the restructuring called for a change in name and branding.
 So, the powers that be called on the space agency’s employees to submit designs for a new logo, and that is precisely what Modarelli did.

-For nearly 2 decades after Modarelli dreamt up the “meatball” design, it served as the most commonly-used symbol of the budding new NASA, but as the now-61-year old Washington, D.C.-headquartered space agency reflected recently, “with 1970’s technology, [the meatball] was a difficult icon to reproduce, and print.”
+For nearly two decades after Modarelli dreamt up the “meatball” design, it served as the most commonly-used symbol of and branding for the budding new NASA, but as the now-63-year old Washington, D.C.-headquartered space agency reflected recent April 2020, “with 1970’s technology, [the meatball] was a difficult icon to reproduce, and print.”
 More than that, “Many people considered it a complicated metaphor in what was considered, then, a modern aerospace era.”

 Up until that point, branding and “design was an afterthought for the government, if it was a thought at all,” according to Wired’s Liz Stinson.
 “The logos of the day, often a circle with the name of the agency around a gaudy illustration, were more like crests.”
 Danne and Blackburn wanted to change this for NASA.